Moment Constrained Optimal Transport for Control Applications: Proofs

 Much of the analysis that follows is based on convex duality between relative entropy and log moment generating functions.
-For any probability measure $\mu$ on $\clB(\stateOT)$ and function $g\colon\stateOT\to\Re$, the log moment generating function is denoted,
+For any probability measure $\mu$ on $\stateOT$ and function $g\colon\stateOT\to\Re$, the log moment generating function is denoted,

-With $\mu$ fixed, this is viewed as an extended-valued, convex functional on the space of Borel measurable functions. \Lemma{t:D-Lambda-Duality} is a standard a standard tool in information theory \cite{demzei98a}, and a reason that relative entropy is popular for use as a regularizer in optimization.
+With $\mu$ fixed, this is viewed as an extended-valued, convex functional on the space of Borel measurable functions.
+Lemma \ref{t:D-Lambda-Duality} is a standard tool in information theory \citep{demzei98a}, and a reason that relative entropy is popular for use as a regularizer in optimization.

 \paragraph{Proof of Proposition \ref{t:RegDual}} For each $\lambda$ we have by definition,